-In an effort to help identify and manage concussions among our young athletes, DS Soccer Club, in conjunction with DS Boys Lacrosse, DS Hoops and DS Girls Lacrosse, will be offering the ImPACT Concussion Management service for our 5th-8th grade players this spring.
+In an effort to help identify and manage concussions among our young athletes, DS Soccer Club, in conjunction with DS Lacrosse and DS Basketball, will be offering the ImPACT Concussion Management service for our 6th-8th grade players.

 Frequently Asked Questions